 “The Tourists” broadcast States of Emergency, Politics, Sea and Sun; Heroes and Fools; Tweets and Spolia; Art and History; Tourism and War.

 Starting in 2015 in Athens as a collective research and open discussion forum, “the Tourists” evolved into a public space, poster and digital campaign in Spring 2017 (tagline: “Make Yourselves at Home”); a publication; and finally an exhibition.
-The image, text and video works produced by members of Depression Era for “the Tourists” are currently presented in Basel’s Antikenmuseum as part of CULTURESCAPES’ “Decline of Heroes” exhibition, in dialogue with ancient works of art from the Mediterranean region.
-Two works from the campaign are posters in Basel’s streets.
+The image, text and video works produced by members of Depression Era for “the Tourists” were presented in Basel’s Antikenmuseum as part of CULTURESCAPES’ “Decline of Heroes” exhibition, in dialogue with ancient works of art from the Mediterranean region and as posters in Basel’s streets.
 The latest iteration of the project is currently under production for the 2018 Unseen Festival in Amesterdam.

 How do Westerners engage in a contemporary Grand Tour?
 What is the mirror image of this journey in the reverse direction?